timetag/timetag.github.io/docs/python.rst

 Customizing Script Panel
 ===============================

-In each ETA recipe, Script Panel provides the user interface for each experiment.
+In the ETA recipe, Script Panel provides the user interface for each experiment.

 The common usage of Script Panel is to start an analysis on an existing time-tag file or a realtime time-tag sources, display results, and provide interactive controls of the acquisition device (time-tagger) or the analysis.